SJTU-CGM/WebPhyloTree/README.md

 ### Shortcuts

 Sometimes, it is desirable to construct many trees in the same layout.
 So WebTree provides three more tree constructor: `WebTree.rectangular`, `WebTree.circular` and `WebTree.unrooted`.
 Their usages are almost the same as `WebTree.load`, except that they ommits the first parameter.
-In a nut shell, `WebTree.rectangular(...)` is exactly the same as `WebTree.load("rectangular", ...)`.
+In a nut shell, `WebTree.rectangular(...)` is equivalent to `WebTree.load("rectangular", ...)`.